|It was in Star Wars: A New Hope that one time ever, how could you not recognize it?|

 |So he just kind of... brings a Death Star wherever he goes?|

 Tempest Squadron is a TIE Advanced unique squadron from the Corellian Conflict that for +1 point gains the Bomber keyword.
-It's a natural upgrade for a TIE Advanced that would have been guarding a bomber wing (particularly Rhymer) anyways, as it increases your average damage against ships from 0.75 to 1, and makes you eligible for those Bomber Command Center rerolls (which for one reroll brings you up to an average of 1.25).
-In a weird way I'd recommend considering Tempest Squadron almost as an alternative upgunned TIE Bomber.
-I have a hard time imagining a circumstance involving a bomber blob where you wouldn't want to cough up the extra point to turn your first TIE Advanced into Tempest Squadron for that reason.
+It's a natural upgrade for a TIE Advanced that would have been guarding a bomber group anyways, as it increases your average damage against ships from 0.75 to 1, and makes you eligible for those Bomber Command Center rerolls (which brings you up to an average of 1.25).
+In short, Tempest Squadron actually compares pretty favorably to its X-Wing counterpart, unlike the generic TIE Advanced.
+In a bizarre way, it's almost an upgunned TIE Bomber, going up to 3 blue against squadrons, losing Heavy, and gaining Escort for 4 points.

 - This means the hit+crit side of black dice counts as 2 damage!

-- While being very similar to the Bomber special rule against ships, Darth Vader still cannot trigger critical effects (crits do still add damage, though).
+- While being very similar to the Bomber special rule against ships, Darth Vader can't trigger critical effects (crits do still add damage, though).